-The terms of the Notes contain no negative pledge or covenants.
+The Conditions of the Notes contain no negative pledge or covenants.

 There is no negative pledge in respect of the Notes.
-The Issuer is generally permitted to sell or otherwise dispose of any or substantially all of its assets to another corporation or other entity under the terms of the Notes.
+The Issuer is generally permitted to sell or otherwise dispose of any or substantially all of its assets to another corporation or other entity under the Conditions.
 If the Issuer decides to dispose of a large amount of its assets, investors in the Notes will not be entitled to declare an acceleration of the maturity of the Notes, and those assets will no longer be available to support the Notes.